caow2/Black-Scholes-NN/README.md

 # Black-Scholes-NN
-Research project for Rowan's Summer Undergraduate Research Program (2018). <br>
+Research project for Rowan's Summer Undergraduate Research Program (2018).
 The research objective is to develop a neural network to solve the Black-Scholes equation. <br>

 The implementation of the neural network is based on the approach to solve differential equations (Ordinary and Partial) described by Lagaris and Likas in their paper *Artificial Neural Networks for Solving Ordinary and Partial Differential Equations*.
 Other papers that were referenced includes Paul Wilmott's *Cliquet Options and Volatility Models* and Baymani et al's *Artificial Neural Networks Approach for Solving Stokes Problem*. <br>

 The neural network is implemented using TensorFlow.
 In the current implementation, the neural net solves the Black-Scholes equation with sample Dirichlet boundary/final conditions.

 The given sample equations and boundary conditions were: <br>